Maher Zain

-Maher Zain (ماهر زين; born 16 July 1981) is a Lebanese-Swedish Islamic Nasheeds and R&B singer, songwriter and music producer.
+Maher Mustafa Zain (ماهر زين; born 16 July 1981) is a Lebanese-Swedish Islamic Nasheeds and R&B singer, songwriter and music producer.
 He released his debut album Thank You Allah, an internationally successful album produced by Awakening Records, in 2009.
-He released his follow-up album Forgive Me in April 2012 under the same production company, and a third album One in 2016.
+He released his follow-up album Forgive Me in April 2012 under the same production company, a third album One in 2016, and one mini album Nour Ala Nour in 2021.
+Ten years after his third album, he released his fourth album, Back To You in 2026.

 Career

 Early life

 Maher Zain's Lebanese family emigrated to Sweden in 1989.
 He completed his schooling there, gaining a bachelor's degree in aeronautical engineering.
 After university, he entered the music industry in Sweden, and in 2005 linked up with the Moroccan-born Swedish producer RedOne.
 When RedOne moved to New York in 2006, Zain soon followed to continue his music industry career in the United States, producing for artists such as Kat DeLuna.

 On returning home to Sweden, Zain became engaged once more with his Islamic faith and decided to move away from a career as a music producer to become a singer/songwriter of contemporary R&B music with a strong Islamic influence.